lizcirble/shakabackend/README.md

 ## Solution

-Project Shaka applies a distributed infrastructure model where hardware ownership is spread across millions of independent participants.
+Project DataRand applies a distributed infrastructure model where hardware ownership is spread across millions of independent participants.
 This enables:

 - **Extreme configuration flexibility** - Adapt to diverse hardware and network conditions
 - **Geographic coverage** - Leverage Africa's vast geographic diversity
 - **Resilience** - No centralized choke points or single points of failure
 - **Cost efficiency** - Dramatically reduce infrastructure costs

-Unlike generic task marketplaces, Project Shaka is designed as a mobile-native, Africa-first intelligence network optimized for edge compute, speech and language data, human validation, and localized datasets.
+Unlike generic task marketplaces, Project DataRand is designed as a mobile-native, Africa-first intelligence network optimized for edge compute, speech and language data, human validation, and localized datasets.

 ## How It Works